vadimtimakin/CRClanStats/README.md

 If you select "Quit" in the menu without saving the data first, the program will remind you of this.

 To run this program, make sure that you have Python 3 installed on your computer, as well as a framework for it called NumPy.
-The latter can be set by entering the following text in the command line:
-!pip install numpy

 Then you can run the file main.py and start using the app.